Phone-GWP-group

 It covers:

-• Winning support / initial review
+• Winning support and the initial review.

-• Internal teams and coordinators
+• Internal teams and coordinators.

-• Creating KPIs
+• Creating KPIs.

-• Producing an action plan
+• Producing an action plan.

-So without further ado, let’s detail the steps required to get a reusable packaging system agreed and supported by your business.
+So, without further ado, let’s detail the steps required to get a reusable packaging system agreed and supported by your business.

-Management buy-in / initial review
+Management buy-in and initial review

-The first stage of any project to try and implement reusable packaging is to gain the buy-in and support of senior management, directors or relevant stakeholders within your business.
+The first stage of any project to try and implement reusable packaging is to gain the buy-in and support of senior management, directors, or relevant stakeholders within your business.

 Whilst this will need to include key stakeholders, getting employees and colleagues who will be tasked with running the system once setup is also critical to help avoid friction and objections.
 Keeping all parties informed will foster a sense of inclusion and shared targets.